We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - No subwoofer out

-While there are even lower-priced bookshelf speakers, the compact and attractive wood-veneer Edifier R1280T delivers a surprisingly warm and balanced sound for just under $100 so that music lovers on any budget can enjoy a step up in sound.
+While there are even lower-priced bookshelf speakers, the compact and attractive wood-veneer Edifier R1280T delivers a surprisingly warm and balanced sound for just at $100 so that music lovers on any budget can enjoy a step up in sound.
 These powered speakers take up only 9.5 inches by 6.9 inches by 5.8 inches of space and come with cables for the two aux inputs, a remote control, and removable cloth grilles.
 The maximum output is 96dB with a frequency range of 75Hz-18kHz coming from the 4-inch woofer and 13mm (roughly a half-inch) silk dome tweeter.
-For $10 more, you can score the R1280Ts with subwoofer output so you can boost that bass.
+For only a few dollars more, you can score the R1280Ts with subwoofer output to boost that bass.

-Best for tuning up tuning in: Tivoli Audio Model One Digital (Gen. 2)
+Best with a radio: Tivoli Audio Model One Digital (Gen. 2)

 The DNA of the Tivoli Audio Model One Digital (Gen. 2) traces back to 2005 and a mid-century-styled tabletop radio.
-The latest permutation of that analog original, however, adds AirPlay 2 and Google Chromecast to increase the connectivity and clarity for audiophiles (and others) who have embraced streaming.
+However, the latest permutation of that analog original adds AirPlay 2 and Google Chromecast to increase connectivity and clarity for audiophiles (and others) who have embraced streaming.
 The Tivoli Audio Model One Digital (Gen. 2) (which we thoroughly reviewed here) can still pick up DAB/FM radio broadcasts, but it can also present anything your smartphone throws at it with a rich, detailed response.
-Admittedly, this speaker differs from the rest because it isn’t stereo and won’t have anywhere near as robust a presentation as others in this round-up.
-But not every bookshelf is a big bookshelf and sometimes you just want a convenient concert for one in the living room, kitchen, etc. Perfect to nestle between art books or cookbooks, this is a compact wireless speaker that sounds as good as it looks.
+Admittedly, this speaker differs from the rest because it isn’t stereo and won’t have anywhere near as expansive a presentation as others in this round-up.
+But not every bookshelf is a big bookshelf and sometimes you want a convenient concert for one in the living room, kitchen, etc. Perfect to nestle between art books or cookbooks, this is a compact wireless speaker that sounds as good as it looks.
 And it looks gooooooood.
 Plus, if you want something more robust in the same vein, you can upgrade to the Tivoli Audio Music System Home (Gen. 2).

 Q: Do bookshelf speakers sound good?

-When it comes to sound quality, bookshelf speakers occupy the space between larger and more expensive floor standing speakers at the top of the food chain and lesser options such as single-unit Bluetooth speakers and the built-in speakers of your computer, TV, phone, or tablet.
+Regarding sound quality, bookshelf speakers occupy the space between larger and more expensive floor-standing speakers at the top of the food chain and lesser options such as single-unit Bluetooth speakers and the built-in speakers of your computer, TV, phone, or tablet.
 Bookshelf speakers also range in price from about $25 at the obscenely low end to $25,000 a pair for some of the most expensive audiophile speakers.
-So the sound quality among the massive number of available bookshelf speaker systems varies significantly.
-However, in general, all of them give you the advantage of listening to true stereo speakers and many of them do sound quite good.
+So the sound quality among the many available bookshelf speaker systems varies significantly.
+However, in general, all of them give you the advantage of listening to true stereo speakers, and many sound quite good.
 At a minimum, they represent a step up from the built-in speakers of TVs, computers, and mobile devices.

 Q: Are Dayton Audio speakers good?